tommck/azure-functions-openapi-blogs/Article 1.md

 ```

 Notice the list of functions shown with the URLs next to them.
 If you visit the OpenApiUI URL, you will see the

+TODO: One more thing here to show the output JSON (?)